 Most provincial and territorial governments in Canada have started rolling out plans to reopen the economy in phases – British Columbia has four levels, Ontario has three stages, Saskatchewan has five phases while Newfoundland has five alert levels.
-Businesses and stores are still expected to have social distancing measures in place, and not all services will resume in all areas at the start of each reopening phase.
+Stores are still expected to have social distancing measures in place, and operations of businesses and services in various areas are dependent on the number of cases in that area.

 Once you’ve completed your 14-day quarantine period, there are some tasks for which you will need to be physically present on-site to get it done.
 Here are some of them: